-Flowers: the Che is dioecious, with male and female flowers on different plants.
-Female flowers of variety Darrow need pollinator with male flowers to create bigger fruits and higher yield.
+Blossom: monoecious, female.
+Female flowers of variety Darrow need pollinator with male flowers to create fruits.

-Fruit: the che fruit is not a berry but a collective fruit, in appearance somewhat like a round mulberry crossed with a lychee.
+Fruit: on average 2.5 - 3.5 cm, red or maroon-red.
+The che fruit is not a berry but a collective fruit, in appearance somewhat like a round mulberry crossed with a lychee.
 The ripe fruits are an attractive color with a juicy, rich red flesh inside.

 Taste: when fully soft ripe fruits develop a cantaloupe to papaya flavor.
 It is important that the fruits be thoroughly ripe to be at their best.

-Crop yield: medium, regular yields.
-If pollenizer is nearby yield is higher.
+Yield: medium, regular yields if pollenizer is nearby.
 The Che begin to bear at an early age.
 The tree tends to drop ripening fruit when very young, but gets better at retention with age.

 Frost hardiness: frost-resistant throughout Central Europe